Michael Cannon-Brookes Sells 8,241 Shares of Atlassian Co. (NASDAQ:TEAM) Stock

 - On Wednesday, April 3rd, Michael Cannon-Brookes sold 8,241 shares of Atlassian stock.
 The shares were sold at an average price of $195.98, for a total value of $1,615,071.18.

-A number of equities research analysts have weighed in on TEAM shares.
-Citigroup decreased their price target on shares of Atlassian from $280.00 to $265.00 and set a “buy” rating on the stock in a research note on Friday, April 12th.
-Wells Fargo & Company increased their price target on shares of Atlassian from $275.00 to $285.00 and gave the stock an “overweight” rating in a research report on Wednesday, January 24th.
-Piper Sandler cut their price target on shares of Atlassian from $225.00 to $200.00 and set a “neutral” rating for the company in a research note on Friday, April 26th.
-KeyCorp initiated coverage on Atlassian in a research note on Tuesday, March 19th.
-They issued a “sector weight” rating on the stock.
-Finally, StockNews.com upgraded Atlassian from a “hold” rating to a “buy” rating in a research report on Monday, April 29th.
-Ten investment analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and an average price target of $223.22.
+Several equities analysts have recently weighed in on TEAM shares.
+William Blair reiterated an “outperform” rating on shares of Atlassian in a report on Friday, February 2nd.
+Wells Fargo & Company increased their price target on Atlassian from $275.00 to $285.00 and gave the company an “overweight” rating in a research report on Wednesday, January 24th.
+Piper Sandler cut their price target on shares of Atlassian from $225.00 to $200.00 and set a “neutral” rating on the stock in a report on Friday, April 26th.
+StockNews.com upgraded shares of Atlassian from a “hold” rating to a “buy” rating in a report on Monday, April 29th.
+Finally, Mizuho dropped their target price on shares of Atlassian from $240.00 to $225.00 and set a “buy” rating on the stock in a research note on Friday, April 26th.
+Ten investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
+Based on data from MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus target price of $223.22.

 Atlassian Company Profile